 The important point to note here is that melatonin is not a sleep aid – it doesn’t make you fall asleep, it just provides a signal to your body that it is time to sleep.
 As Dr. Luis Buenaver, a sleep expert from Johns Hopkins explains, “Your body produces melatonin naturally.
 It doesn’t make you sleep, but as melatonin levels rise in the evening it puts you into a state of quiet wakefulness that helps promote sleep.”

 How does our body know when to start producing melatonin?

-Your children have this same natural mechanism to producing melatonin, except newborns.
+Your children have this same natural mechanism for producing melatonin, except newborns.
 Babies don’t start producing melatonin until they’re about 2 months old.
-As you’ve probably experienced, newborns sleep schedules are variable, but at the 2 months mark, melatonin has kicked in and they’ve established the light-dark sleep cycle.
+As you’ve probably experienced, newborns’ sleep schedules are variable, but at the 2 months mark, melatonin has kicked in and they’ve established the light-dark sleep cycle.